AdaCore/gnatstudio/docs/users_guide/main_window.rst

   match, regular expression, or fuzzy matching).
 These modes are similar to the ones used in the omni-search (see :ref:`omni_search`).

-* The next entry is :guilabel:`Revert filter`.
+* The next entry is :guilabel:`Invert filter`.
 When you select this option, lines that do not match the filter are displayed, instead of the default behavior of displaying ones that match the filter.
 You can also enable this mode temporarily by beginning the filter with